 Production and Technical Support: For help with organizing, composing, or delivering your essay, you may schedule a consultation with the University Writing Center.
 Complete service descriptions and appointment registration information can be found at writingcenter.udel.edu.
-Please visit the Student Multimedia Design Center service desk in the Morris Library or call 302-831-8832 to schedule an audio recording session in studio 2, 3, 4, or 6.
+You can record your essay at the Student Multimedia Design Center.
+Stop by the SMDC desk in the Morris Library or call 302-831-8832 to schedule an audio recording session in studio 2, 3, 4, or 6.

 Suggestions: Here are some guidelines to help your essay stand out from the rest.